alphasentaurii/predicting-home-values-with-multiple-linear-regression/README.md

     50%       450550.00
     75%       645000.00
     max      7700000.00
     Name: price, dtype: float64

+    à-la-Mode:
+    0    450000.0
+    dtype: float64

     No Nulls Found!

     Non-Null Value Counts:
     450000.0    172
     350000.0    167
     550000.0    157
     500000.0    151
     425000.0    149
                ...
     234975.0      1
     804995.0      1
     870515.0      1
     336950.0      1
     884744.0      1
     Name: price, Length: 3595, dtype: int64

     # Unique Values: 3595

-Keeping the below numbers in mind could be helpful as we start exploring the data:
+> Keeping the below numbers in mind could be helpful as we start exploring the data:

 * range: 78,000 to 7,700,000
 * mean value: 540,296